Configure Guacamole SSL/TLS with Nginx Reverse Proxy

 }

 Next, generate Deffie-Hellman certificate to ensure a secured key exchange.
-The -dsaparam option is added to speed up the generation.
+The -dsaparam option in the command below is added to speed up the generation.

 openssl dhparam -dsaparam -out /etc/nginx/dhparam.pem 4096